 The following application is required for all orders of both short and long forms:

-If you are unable to schedule an appointment and have an emergency request related to travel, health care coverage, government services, military, housing or employment, email email@example.com or call 311.
+If you are unable to schedule an appointment and have an emergency request related to travel, health care coverage, government services, military, housing or employment, call 311 or email email@example.com.
+In your email, include current photo ID and documents showing that you have an emergency, such as a paid plane ticket, letter from an employer with a job start date, or letter from a government agency with an appointment date.

 Parents receive a free birth certificate for newborns about four weeks after birth.
 Your baby's birth certificate will be based on information you provide at the hospital when you deliver.
 It will be automatically mailed to the parents listed on the certificate.